Senior Associate Dean Mary Anne Dumas, Chair and Program Director

-The Master of Science with a major in nursing program’s FNP track, through an interprofessional learning model, will graduate FNPs who will be prepared to provide quality, holistic, scientifically sound, and patient-centered care while optimizing the health and well-being of diverse populations and communities for the betterment of humanity.
+The Master of Science with a major in Nursing Program’s AGACNP track, through an interprofessional learning model, will graduate AGACNPs who will be prepared to provide quality, holistic, scientifically sound, and patient-centered care while optimizing the health and well-being of diverse populations and communities for the betterment of humanity.

 Through the values of leadership, scholarship, collaboration, innovation, excellence, global health, humanism, learning, courage and diversity, advanced practice nurses who complete the curriculum of the respective track of the Master of Science program will:

 - Integrate critical analysis from the sciences and humanities to improve advanced practice nursing and health outcomes.

 - Develop innovative practice by integrating principles of change throughout health care systems.

 - Apply investigative skills in the translation of new knowledge to improve practice and health outcomes.

 - Demonstrate proficiency in the use of improvement sciences and peer review to achieve measurable health outcomes, including, but not limited to, value-based health care.

 - Apply technology and scientific health information to coordinate and deliver personalized health care to a diverse global population.